fedosb/OpenAQ-scraper/README.md

-# TPBDM
+# OpenAQ scraper
-Technology platform for big data management
+This is a sample project for scraping and analyzing data from OpenAQ API.

 ### Stack:
 - `Go` for scraper